Saint Peter Area Veterans Memorial

 Honor your veteran, such as a parent, grandparent, family member or relative, living or deceased, by placing their name on the Saint Peter Area Veterans Memorial in perpetuity.
 Veterans included on the Memorial Service Wall do not need to be Saint Peter area residents.
 All applications received by January 31 will be engraved before Memorial Day.
 All applications received by June 1 will be engraved before November.
 Any applications received after June 1 will be engraved the following year.

-Saint Peter Area Veterans Memorial was constructed in 2018.
+How it Began - Saint Peter Area Veterans Memorial was constructed in 2018.

 The Memorial principles and criteria ultimately led to a design that is simple, respectful and powerful.
 The two focal points are the “Peace and Freedom” statue that is flanked by two black granite “Service Walls” (that begin at three feet in height and rise to six feet, and contains the names of anyone who has honorably served this country in the military, and the “Honor Wall” that is a six foot high black granite wall that encloses a reflective space for honoring those soldiers from this area, who are missing in action, or who have died while serving their country.